Skip to content

 Step 3

 Sift in half of the flour and salt into the butter mix and using a spatula, fold it gently.
-Add yoghurt or cream and fold again.
+Add yoghurt and fold again.
 Sift in the remaining flour and add 1 tsp of lemon zest and gently fold together until combined.

 TOP TIP